shawarden/NeSI_2FastqToCall/README.md

 # Update history

+## 2016-08-02

+### Changed
+- MarkDuplicates, BaseRecalibrator, PrintReads, DepthOfCoverage and Haplotype caller (non MT or sex Chr) to array submission and tied array element dependency to matching element in previous array.
+Testing shows individual array element will wait only for their own dependency before starting.
+- Separated CatReads from ReadIndex to allow job chaining.
+- CatReads to sequential job chain for catting -> transfer reads & ReadIndex.
+- ReadIndex to sequential job chain for indexing -> transfer index.
+- CatVariants to sequential job chain for catting -> transfer variants & transfer index.

+### Added
+- Function comments, because everyone loves comments.
+- tieTaskDeps function to tie a given task array's dependencies to the previous task array's matching element via SCONTROL UPDATE.
+- Start-time delay for subsequent arrays so they cannot start until per-array-element dependencies are set correctly.

+### Removed
+- Initial job dependencies for subsequent arrays as these will prevent the entire array from starting until the entire previous array has completed.

+### Fixed
+- MergeContig not collecting ContigSplit array dependencies.
+- MergeContig trying to write to wrong location.

 ## 2016-08-01

 ### Changed
 - Reformatted changelog/readme for github display.
 - MergeContig converted to array submission method.
 - Logging output method to sequencial instead of buffered to more accurately represent submission rate.
+- File path simplification to enable better clean-up later on.

 ### Added
 - About section to README.md
 - Delay on each contig for markdup to haplotype segment as job submission rate exceeded limits.
 - Skip message for X, Y and MT contigs in primary calling loop.

 ## 2016-07-29

 ### Changed
 - ContigSplit function to be array job.
 Now submits 1 job array per block instead of 84.
 Array is dynamically created based on .done file existence.
 - Log output header to 2 character combos.
 RS: Read Split, PA: Primary alignment, SS: SortSAM, etc...